 I sat by the fire.
-I’m glad I insisted Cadmar built a small warm like this in his home.
+I’m glad I insisted Cadmar build a small warm center like this in his home.
 While, grandeur was enjoyable it was small and quaint places like this that were comfortable.
 I could feel myself humming.

 Cadmar entered the room.
 He was always annoyed about something.
 “Mother, Diego is in town.
 Should I call him home?”
 My young child was such a worry wart.
 “Are you that worried?”
 He plumped down into the leather chair besides me.
 Cadmar pouring himself an eager sum of whiskey.
 “Why are you not worried?”